cbg-ethz/SynNet/README.md

 ## 01_Optimize_Paramters
 This package can be used to optimize circuit biochemical paramters using on-off ratio for a set of given circuits.

 You can run it by enterin the folder and running ```Launch_Global_Optimization.m```.
 This is tested on Matlab 2015.
-All parameters are set in ```Launch_Global_Optimization.m``` file, you can edit the file to change your choice of circuits, optimization parameters ranges, binarization point and other things.
+All parameters are set in ```Launch_Global_Optimization.m``` file, you can edit the file to change your choice of circuits, optimization parameters ranges, binarization point, input expression distributions, and other things.
 Advanced users can change the circuit evaluation functions in ```Auxilary_Functions``` folder to apply this software to other in-situ classification technologies with a different biochemical transfer function.

 ## 02_SeekNet
 This package can be used to learn classifier circuit for a given dataset for a specific technology given fixed biochemical paramters (continuous mode), or using the general optimization strategy for any boolean-like circuit technology (boolean mode).